mendelsshop/Awk_Interpreter/10-Interpreter/README.md

 The reason there is no `import java.util.Optional` is because I am using a custom version of `Optional` in `root/src/Optional.java`.

 Some unit tests require java 21 preview for `instanceof` pattern matching.

+Too run the integration tests, run `test.sh` from the root directory with the path java 21 excuatable.